DBCDK/passport-unilogin/README.md

 #### Building
 The source code in `src/` is written in ES6 and transpiled using babel to ES5 and placed in `dist/` which is the code exposed to the application.
-Therefore, if not installed using `$ npm run install passport-unilogin` bu i.e. cloned from GitHub remember to execute `$ npm run build` before using the `passport-unilogin`module.
+Therefore, if not installed using `$ npm run install passport-unilogin` but i.e. cloned from GitHub remember to execute `$ npm run build` before using the `passport-unilogin`module.
 See the `scripts` clause in `package.json` for more handy scripts.

 #### Tests